 All residential and non-residential settings are confirmed to comply with the federal HCB settings requirement.
 DMS ascertains that all waiver settings meet federal HCB settings requirements as part of the certification and recertification processes.
-The Department or its designee completes a pre-certification onsite review at Adult Day Health Care Centers.
-The staff reviewers conduct and complete a checklist of final rule requirements via a walk-through which includes a review of agency?s policies and procedures and participant survey.
-These measures are also reviewed during annual monitoring visits.
-Site visits are conducted as part of this process.
+Services are provided Site visits are conducted as part of this process.
 All settings are confirmed to be integrated into and provide access to the greater community, selected by the individual among options, ensures individual rights of privacy/dignity/respect/freedom from coercion and restraint; optimize autonomy and independence; and facilitate service and provider choice.
 DMS confirms that all allowable settings meet federal settings requirements through provider certification, which includes site visits and occurs at least every two years.